PRO100BYTE/ProjectArcade-Wiki/tutorials/adding-retroarch-shader-sets-to-projectarcade.md

 * Slang: New and recommended shader format, when available.
 Compatible with Vulkan, Direct3D 10/11/12, OpenGL Core.

 {% hint style="info" %}
-Retrobat will automatically search in the right folder based on the video driver defined for the system.
+ProjectArcade will automatically search in the right folder based on the video driver defined for the system.
 {% endhint %}

 Example of shader folders for GLSL: